talAroh/GoogleDriveMonitor/README.md

 local drive the default setting is restricted and it can't be changed)

 ## Attack Surface
-- The credentials and access tokens/api keys are stored as plaintext be default, and the can be stoled.
+- The credentials and access tokens/api keys are stored as plaintext be default, and they can be stolen.
 - It requires many Oauth client types in order to use the different types of applications.
-- this cause for a lot of account that are hard to manage. also these accounts tokens are never expires/rotated.
+  This cause for a lot of accounts that are hard to manage. also these accounts tokens are never expires/rotated.
-- When using the changes API, I've noticed that the resourceId in the channel object which identifies the resource being watched on this channel Is ignored and other files can be watched too, Leading to a possible information leakage.
+- When using the `changes` API, I've noticed that the resourceId in the channel object which identifies the resource being watched on this channel Is ignored and other files can be watched too, Leading to a possible information leakage.